allenai/natural-instructions/tasks/README.md

 `task274_overruling_classification`	| Given a sentence, classify it into overruling or non-overruling| Classification `task275_enhanced_wsc_paraphrase_generation` | Given a sentence and an aspect, paraphrase the sentence changing that aspect | Text Modification
 `task276_enhanced_wsc_classification` | Given a sentence and its paraphrase, decide what is the difference between them. | Classification
+`task301_record_question_generation` | Given a passage, generate a fill-in-the-gap question based on it | Question Generation `task302_record_answer_generation` | Given a passage and a question, answer the question based on the passage | Answer Generation
+`task303_record_incorrect_answer_generation` | Given a passage and a question, write an incorrect answer for the question | Incorrect Answer Generation